As Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], we desire to walk as ‘Children of Light’ (Ephesians 5:8).

 This phrase was part of the apostle Paul’s amazing commission given to him by Yahushua.
 But what does it mean, when people turn from darkness to light?

-Turning from darkness to light is a response that all of us do whenever we awaken from sleep.
+In the natural realm, turning from darkness to light is a response that all of us do, whenever we awaken from sleep.

 In the natural realm, while we are asleep, we are in darkness.
 We have no awareness of the darkness or of our sleeping condition.
 This is completely normal, for sleep is a natural, periodic state of rest during which consciousness of the world is suspended.